In late 17th century Russia, Tsar Alexei ordered modernization of some of the traditions

 become available.
 This grouping was painstakingly collected both inside Russia and

 in the Baltic countries of Estonia and Latvia.
-They are guaranteed authentic; the dating,
+They are authentic; the dating,

 however, is general, primarily determined stylistically.